-The public offering price of our common stock is substantially higher than our net tangible book value per share of common stock.
-Based on the public offering price of \$[] per share, investors purchasing shares in this offering will, therefore, incur immediate dilution of \$[] in net tangible book value per share.
-This dilution figure deducts the estimated discounts and commissions and estimated offering expenses payable from the public offering price.
-See "Dilution."
+The public offering price per share of our common stock in this offering is substantially higher than our net tangible book value per share of common stock.
+Based on the public offering price of \$11.90 per share, investors purchasing shares in this offering will, therefore, incur immediate dilution of \$6.68 in net tangible book value per share.
+See "Dilution" on page S-29 of this prospectus supplement.
 In the past, we have issued options and warrants to acquire common stock at prices significantly below this offering price.
 To the extent these outstanding options and warrants are ultimately exercised, you will incur additional dilution.
-In addition, if the underwriters exercise their option to purchase additional shares, you will incur additional dilution.